kinson2/kindafrowning/_posts/2025-05-10-effingham.md

 tags:   [News, Politics]
 ---

+Customers are concerned about the new easy-to-install water filtration system that converts water to water.
 Regular water payments are ending this month.
-Customers are concerned about the new easy-to-install water filtration system that converts water to water.
 An employee of the city was heard explaining that the water is not holy, but the payments are.
-IYKYK.

 Inspiration for this story: [https://www.wcia.com/news/effingham-county/effingham-transitioning-to-new-payment-portal/](https://www.wcia.com/news/effingham-county/effingham-transitioning-to-new-payment-portal/)